Discretionary Portfolio Management (DPM) Sustainability Disclosure

 the scale and nature of our DPM’s activities and risk profile.

-In 2023, Bank of Singapore became the first private bank to become a signatory of the Singapore Stewardship Principles, adopting the 7 principles in a phased manner, reinforcing our commitment to sustainable investing practices.
+In 2023, Bank of Singapore became the first private bank to be a signatory of the Singapore Stewardship Principles, adopting the 7 principles in a phased manner, reinforcing our commitment to sustainable investing practices.
 Our stewardship statement is available on the Bank’s corporate website.

 Our strategy for managing environmental risk is conducted with two primary objectives: